alaingalvan/CrossWindow/readme.md

 xwin_add_executable(
     # Target
     ${PROJECT_NAME}
-    # Source Files (make sure to surround in quotations)
+    # Source Files (make sure to surround in quotations so CMake treats it as a list)
     "${SOURCE_FILES}"
 )